Using an Oracle database as a source for AWS DMS

 User account privileges required on an AWS-managed Oracle source for AWS DMS

-Grant the privileges following to the Oracle user account specified in the Oracle source endpoint definition.
+Grant the following privileges to the Oracle user account specified in the Oracle source endpoint definition.

 For all parameter values such as